-(Legal Concepts) (Paper Code: L-202)
+(Legal Concepts) (Paper Code: L-2002)

-- (1) Legal Person: (a) Nature and Concept, (b) Theories of Legal Personality - (2) Legal Rights and Duties: (a) Definition, Basis and Characteristics, (b) Kinds of Legal Rights (c) Relationship between Rights and Duties. - (3) Possession and Ownership : (a) Possession in Fact and Possession in Law, (b) Relation between Possession and Ownership - (4) Liability: (a) Theory of Remedial Liability, (b) Theory of Penal Liability - (5) Law and Justice: (a) Concept of Justice, (b) Theories of Justice - (c) Administration of Justice - (6) Theories of Possession - (7) Precedent - (8) Concept of State and Sovereignty.
+- (1) Legal Person: Nature and Concept, Theories of Legal Personality. - (2) Legal Rights and Duties: Definition, Basis and Characteristics, Kinds of Legal Rights, Relationship between Rights and Duties, Wider sense of Right. - (3) Possession : Theories of Possession, Possession in fact and Possession in Law, Kinds of Possession. - (4) Ownership: Definition, Kinds of Ownership, Relation between Possession and Ownership. - (5) Liability : Remedial Liability and Penal Liability, Strict and Vicarious Liability, Mens rea and Negligence. - (6) Law and Justice: Administration of Justice, Theories of Punishment. - (7) Concept of State and Sovereignty. - (8) Sources of Law: Custom, Precedent, and Legislation.

-$Bodenheilmer: {\it Jurisprudence}.$
+Bodenheilmer: Jurisprudence.